 R at lv 6, 11 and 16 Divine Judgement longer invulnerability, lower cooldown and more damage.

-The remaining points are put in the Resolve tree, this will grant you alot more healing and safety.
+The remaining points are put in the Domination tree, this will grant you alot more utility, AP and safety.

 We choose 9 Adaptive Force (9 AP) in the first row because it's a flat amount (level 1), attack speed won't be useful until level 11 (permanent 550 attack range), the CDR scales way too slow.